MatiasMolinaBishop/SnowboardPro-game/README.md

 # INTRODUCTION

 World Fighter 2.0 was originally developed for a class project.
-However, while working on the game, I enjoyed the process so much.

-that  I viewed it as a perosnal fun side activity.
+This game features many of the all time favorite anime characters as they fight across different worlds to try and stop our main character form collecting all 7 dragon balls.

-The game has many features.
-Nevertheless, the posibilities for further development are infinite.
+As a user you can select between 4 different worlds to play in.
+Move in all directions and throw powers to defeat enemies and collect dragon balls.

 # What you need to know: